edgeimpulse/expert-projects/hospital-bed-occupancy-detection.md

 ## Conclusion

 Here we have shown how the Edge Impulse platform combined with the power of the Arduino Nano 33 BLE Sense can be used to create a simple solution that could help hospitals become more efficient.
+Further work could include more recognized motions or movements, toggling of LEDs or lights via a pin on the Nano 33, or notification systems leveraging bluetooth to talk to an application or dashboard.